kw7oe/jekyll-personal-website/index.md

 ## Hello

 Welcome to my blog.
 Here I write mostly about technical stuff.
-Most of the time, I work on Ruby and Rails, Elixir and front end stuff.
+Most of the time, I work on Ruby and Rails, Elixir, JavaScript and React.
 I use vim as my main text editor.